Colonel Hubert Horatio Shirley Morant (1870-1946)

 The battalion trained in the south of England before leaving Folkestone for Boulogne on 21 May 1915, the battalion moving straight on to Belgium.

-As an officer in the regular army, Morant knew several other officers from his own training and earlier engagements, some of which were keen to serve with him.
+As an officer in the regular army, Morant knew several other officers from his own training and earlier engagements, some of whom were keen to serve with him.
 Another man who served with Morant throughout his time commanding the 10th Battalion was his servant from home, Private Thomas Achilles.
 Records in the Morant collection suggest he was very much the master but came to respect Achilles and held an underlying affection for him.

 There are three kinds of account written by Morant of his time in the war.
 There are his contributions to the official war diary, kept by all units, which provides details of the battalion’s operations.
 After the war, he wrote his memoirs, including things he sent home from the war, which also gives details of the battalion’s experiences but also his personal experiences and anecdotes concerning friends.
 Lastly, he regularly wrote letters to his wife, Helen.
 As a colonel, as well as being privy to more information, he was often the censor, and his letters provide some candid accounts of his experiences both in the war and with other officers, including voicing his not always favourable opinion of some of his seniors.
 As is often the case, the letters received at the front do not survive, however, Morant seems to respond methodically to what was in the letters he received, giving a sense, if sometimes cryptic, of life at home.